Assessment of models for nonlinear oscillatory flow through a hexagonal sphere pack: Methodology

 and was obtained as a result of the simulations.
-The simulations were performed at the three Womersley numbers $\Wo=10$, $31.62$, and $100$ that correspond to the low, medium and high frequency regime in linear flow, respectively.\footnote{ The medium frequency regime in linear flow through a hexagonal sphere pack occurs around a Womersley number $\Wo_0 = \sqrt{\porosity\,d^2/(\tortuosity\,\permeability)}= 30.5$, where $\Omega_0= \porosity\,\nu/(\tortuosity\,\permeability)$ is the transition frequency \citep{Pride.1993}.
+The simulations were performed at the three Womersley numbers $\Wo=10$, $31.62$, and $100$ that correspond to the low, medium and high frequency regime in linear flow, respectively.\footnote{ The medium frequency regime in linear flow through a hexagonal sphere pack occurs around a Womersley number $\Wo_0 =\sqrt{\Omega_0 d^2/\nu}= \sqrt{\porosity\,d^2/(\tortuosity\,\permeability)}= 30.5$, where $\Omega_0= \porosity\,\nu/(\tortuosity\,\permeability)$ is the transition frequency \citep{Pride.1993}.
 The geometric constants are given in table \ref{tab:geometric_constants}. } The Hagen numbers were set such that the simulations cover linear flow, laminar nonlinear flow, and transitional and turbulence-like flow at each Womersley number.
 The flow was started from rest and simulated until a recurrent behaviour could be observed in the superficial velocity.
 The difference in the superficial velocity in the last simulated cycle and the preceding cycle was less than approximately $0.1\%$ of the maximum superficial velocity in the last simulated cycle for the laminar cases and about $2\%$ for the transitional and turbulence-like cases.
 The simulation parameters can be found in table \ref{tab:simulation_parameters}.

 Figure \ref{fig:simulation_parameters} shows the dimensionless parameters of our simulation database in the $\Rey$--$\Wo^2$ parameter space.
 We additionally give the frequency ratio $\Omega/\Omega_0$ where $\Omega_0=930.25\,\nu/d^2$ is the transition frequency defined in section \ref{sec:dynamic_permeability_models} that can be used to distinguish between the low and the high frequency regime in linear flow.
-The parameter region in which linear flow can be observed was determined in \citep{Unglehrt.2022}.
+The parameter region for linear flow was defined such that the first harmonic contains $99 \%$ of the energy of the velocity field \citep{Unglehrt.2022}.
 The breaking of the geometry-imposed symmetries in the flow was used to distinguish the laminar nonlinear from the transitional and turbulence-like regime \citep{Unglehrt.2022_TSFP}.